 Research

-For my future research, I wish to continue working with ants or other social insects.
 To me, social insect behavior represents the most remarkable phenotype to analyze scientifically.
-In particular, I would like to focus on the evolution of complex “extended phenotypes” exhibited in ant colonies, such as social form polymorphism, nest building and migration, and the formation of dynamic bodily structures.
-Furthermore, I wish to study them with an emphasis on the proximate level, how the genetic, chemical signaling, and behavioral pre-adaptations permit the emergence of these complex behaviors.
-This can be done by 1) detailed characterization of the target traits and 2) exploring the relationship among individual actions, emergent collective traits, and the ecological context in which the organisms are placed.
+I would like to focus on the evolution of complex “extended phenotypes” exhibited in ant colonies, such as social form polymorphism, nest building and migration, and the formation of dynamic bodily structures.
+I wish to study them with an emphasis on the proximate level: how the genetic, chemical signaling, and behavioral pre-adaptations permit the emergence of these complex behaviors.

 @ UNIVERSITY OF GEORGIA

-Project (2): Investigate how Sb workers influence the collective queen preference of the whole colony
+Project: Investigate how Sb workers influence the collective queen preference of the whole colony

 Abstract: The multiple-queen (polygyne) social form of the red imported fire ant (Solenopsis invicta) is associated with the Sb supergene, a Mendelian genetic element formed by chromosomal inversions.
 When workers carry this Sb supergene, the colony accepts multiple reproductive queens, given the queens also carry the supergene.
 In contrast, when a colony’s workers lack the Sb supergene, as is the case in monogyne colonies, the colony tolerates only a single reproductive queen.
 Colonies previously were shown to display polygyne behavior with as few as 10% to 20% of workers carrying the Sb supergene.
 However, it remains unknown how such a low proportion of Sb workers affects the collective social phenotype of the whole colony.
 To identify essential factors in the collective acceptance of Sb queens, we conducted a series of behavioral assays using mixed polygyne-monogyne worker units with the proportion of Sb workers around the threshold level of 20%.
 We changed the type and amount of interaction between the two worker types in the assays to see which conditions favor the acceptance of multiple polygyne queens.
 Our results showed that Sb-carrying (polygyne) workers directly reduce aggression by monogyne workers towards the queen when polygyne workers roam freely, potentially an effect of volatile pheromones.
 As well, Sb workers indirectly influence the queen preference behavior of monogyne workers without contacting the queens.
 As the duration or intensity of direct interactions between worker types increased, acceptance of polygyne queens also increased, suggesting that specific cuticular compounds from Sb workers play a critical role in the process.